jackgrauer/chonker8/README.md

 git clone https://github.com/jackgrauer/chonker8.git
 cd chonker8

-# Build the project
+# Build the project (with pdfium library path on macOS)
-cargo build --release
+DYLD_LIBRARY_PATH=./lib cargo build --release

-# Run the viewer
+# Run the standard viewer
 ./target/release/chonker8 path/to/your.pdf

+# Or run the hot-reload version for development
+./target/release/chonker8-hot path/to/your.pdf
 ```

 ## Requirements